Kerem Kanter

-Kerem Kanter (born 29 April 1995) is a Turkish professional basketball for the Seoul Samsung Thunders of the Korean Basketball League.
+Kerem Kanter (born 29 April 1995) is a Turkish professional basketball player for the Seoul Samsung Thunders of the Korean Basketball League.
 He played college basketball for Wisconsin–Green Bay and the Xavier Musketeers.
 Kanter is the younger brother of NBA player Enes Freedom.

 Early life

 Kanter played one season at IMG Academy and averaged 15 points and 9 rebounds per game.
 Despite receiving major college attention, he took a long time to decide whether to go to college or play in a professional league.
 When he finally opted for college, most rosters were filled and Wisconsin–Green Bay was one of the only schools that could take him.

 College career

 As a freshman at Green Bay, Kanter played alongside Keifer Sykes.
 Kanter averaged 4.0 points and 2.3 rebounds off the bench as a sophomore.
 He helped the Phoenix to their first NCAA Tournament berth in 20 years, earning a 14 seed.
 As a junior, he posted 15.3 points and 6.3 rebounds per game.
 After the season, he declared for the NBA draft, but opted out before the deadline.
 Kanter decided to transfer to Xavier University under the NCAA's graduate transfer rule.
 In his graduate year, Kanter averaged 10.9 points and 4.5 rebounds per game.
 He helped the Musketeers to a 29–6 season, its first Big East regular-season title and a 1 seed in the NCAA Tournament.
 Kanter scored 24 points and grabbed five rebounds in the first round win versus Texas Southern.